Docking and castrating

 Male lambs sold for grazing or as pets should be castrated as

 As with tail docking, there are many techniques that

-placed around the neck of the lamb's scrotum.
+placed above the testicles, around the neck of the lamb's scrotum.
 Care should be taken not to place the band over the lamb's rudimentary teats.
 Banding will cause the

 testicle is missed, it will be retained in the belly cavity,

-Castration by banding causes some pain to the lamb, but the pain is short-lived.
+Castration by banding causes some pain to the lamb, but the pain is generally short-lived.
 Lambs should be castrated at a young age, preferably between 1 and 7 days of age.
+Castation in the first 24 hours may interfere with bonding and colostrum intake and is not recommended.
 As with tail docking, pain can be reduced

-if a clamp is applied immediately before or after application
+if a clamp (using Burdizzo) is applied immediately before or after application

 of the ring.